WebAssembly/spec/proposals/gc/MVP.md

   - the 1st operand is the `offset` into the segment
   - the 2nd operand is the `size` of the array
   - traps if `offset + |t'|*size > len($d)`
-  - this is a *constant instruction*
+  - note: for now, this is _not_ a constant instruction, in order to side-step issues of recursion between binary sections; this restriction will be lifted later

 * `array.new_elem <typeidx> <elemidx>` allocates an array and initialises it from an element segment
   - `array.new_elem $t $e : [i32 i32 (rtt $t)] -> [(ref $t)]`